 - Contact page

 - Services page (if it’s a corporate website)

 Now, if you’re not a writer I highly recommend hiring a freelance writer to build that website.
-On the other hand, you can write the copy yourself and use grammar checker tools like Grammarly to optimize the copy for quality.
-What’s more, Grammarly can be used to check for plagiarism.
-For those on a budget, I’ve written an article on how to get Grammarly premium for free.
+On the other hand, you can write the copy yourself and use grammar checker tools like Grammarly Premium to optimize the copy for quality.
+What’s more, Grammarly can be used to check for enhancements.
+I recommend checking out my article on the best paraphrasing tools for your website.